Compositional Chain-of-Thought Prompting for Large Multimodal Models: Introduction

 Recently, Large Language Models (LLMs) showed promising results by incorporating Chain-of-Thought (CoT) prompting methods~\cite{Wei2022ChainOT, Kojima2022LargeLMzshot}.
-CoT methods use an LLM to perform a task with deliberate reasoning steps either zero-shot---with no explicit examples---or few-shot---with explicit examples.
+CoT methods use an LLM to perform a task with intermediate reasoning steps, either zero-shot---with no explicit examples---or few-shot---with explicit examples.
 Inspired by this, we design a zero-shot, CoT method that utilizes scene graph representations for multimodal and compositional visual reasoning tasks.
 Our approach allows us to extract more \textit{compositional} knowledge out of an LMM compared to without prompting.
 Next, we ask ourselves how should we design a CoT prompt method that utilizes the scene graphs without relying on ground truth SG annotations or model finetuning.

 Our proposed designed approach---{\model} ({\smodel})---can be broken into two steps.
 The first step is to generate a scene graph in order to circumvent the need for ground truth SG data by using the input image and task prompt (e.g., visual question).
 The second step is to prompt the LMM with the image, task prompt, and the generated scene graph to produce a response.
 Incorporating the scene graph in the prompt eliminates the need for fine-tuning and prevents forgetting.
-See~\figgref{fig:teaser} for an overview.
-Another benefit of our method is that generated SGs can describe any visual scene, therefore making {\smodel} generalizable to a diverse set of VL tasks.
-Finally, the fact that scene graphs are a compact representation of the image makes {\smodel} a token-efficient prompting method.
-This is significant given the limited textual context lengths that LMMs often face due to part of their context being devoted to processing image tokens.
+Another benefit of our method is that generated SGs can describe any visual scene, therefore making {\smodel} generally applicable to a wider range of VL tasks.
+Finally, the fact that the generated scene graphs are compact linguistic representations of images makes {\smodel} a token-efficient prompting method.
+This is significant given the limited textual context lengths that LMMs often face due to processing both image and text inputs.